 Carroll’s overall theme was that the world changes fast, has been for some time, and the trucking industry cannot get left behind.

 Several factors contribute to the ever-changing world, Carroll said, including what he called the ‘era of big transformation.’

-Servicification, the intensifying of skills training, acceleration of innovation and the impact of future generations were also factors Carroll said would contribute to how quickly the world would continue to change.
+Servicification, the intensifying of skills training, acceleration of innovation, and the impact on future generations were also factors Carroll said would contribute to how quickly the world would continue to change.

 As an example of this, Carroll pointed to statistics showing that the vast majority of children aged five to six would one day have a job that today does not even exist.

-Carroll said today’s truck manufactures worry not only about putting out a quality product, but also about how to best maintain that product through diagnostics and other predictive technologies.
+Carroll said today’s truck manufacturers worry not only about putting out a quality product but also about how to best maintain that product through diagnostics and other predictive technologies.